coreeng/core-platform-docs/content/app/configuration.md

 pre = ""
 +++

-Configuration should be injected to your application via environment variables.
+Configuration should be checked into your repository and injected to your application via environment variables.
 Configuration can be broken into two categories:

   1) Common Configuration